Skip to main content

 Consult Dr. Ash

-Valerian Root is an herbal sleep aid that helps quiet a racing mind by gently boosting GABA, the brain's main calming signal.
-It works best at 400 to 600 mg, taken 30 to 60 minutes before bed, and usually shows its full benefit after 14 days of steady use.
-It is non-habit-forming but should not mix with alcohol or other sedatives.
+Valerian Root is an herbal sleep aid made from Valeriana officinalis root that quiets a racing mind by gently modulating GABA-A receptors, the brains main calming pathway.
+It is best suited for adults with the "tired but wired" pattern: trouble falling asleep, light sleep, or physical restlessness at bedtime.
+The standard dose is 400 to 600 mg of an extract standardized to 0.8% valerenic acid, taken 30 to 60 minutes before bed, and the full benefit on sleep architecture typically shows up after 14 days of steady use.
+The main caution is additive sedation: do not combine with alcohol, prescription sleep medications, or benzodiazepines.

 Racing thoughts at night?

-• Daytime tension: In much lower doses, we sometimes use Valerian for daytime anxiety, but only with careful titration to avoid drowsiness.
+• Daytime tension.
+In much lower doses (150 to 200 mg), we sometimes use valerian for daytime anxiety, but only with careful titration to avoid drowsiness.

 • Surgery in the next 2 weeks.
 Valerian boosts the effect of anesthesia.
 Stop it 2 weeks before any procedure and tell your anesthesiologist.